Gdoc/Admin

 The chart also shows that in comparison to other rich countries, the US has had particularly high historical marriage rates.
 But in terms of changes over time, the trend looks similar for other rich countries.
 The UK and Australia, for example, have also seen marriage rates declining for decades, and are currently at the lowest point in recorded history.

-But there’s still a lot of cross-country variation around this general trend, and in some countries changes are going in the opposite direction.
-In China, Russia and Bangladesh, for example, marriages are more common today than a couple of decades ago.
+But there’s still a lot of cross-country variation around this general trend, and in some countries, changes are going in the opposite direction.

-This chart looks at the change in marriages from a different angle and answers the question: How likely were people in different generations to be married by a given age?
+This chart looks at the change in marriages from a different angle and answers the question: How likely were people of different generations to be married by a given age?

 In many rich countries there are statistical records going back several generations, allowing us to estimate marriage rates by age and year of birth.
 The chart here uses those records to give marriage rates by age and year of birth for five cohorts of men in England and Wales.